craftxbox/Autohost/README.md

 The source code is here to allow you to contribute to development and (perhaps) to learn.
 It's **NOT** for making unauthorised bots.
 Ask osk for permission before connecting to TETR.IO with anything other than the official client.

+99.9% of players **don't** need to try running the code themselves.

 **You will be banned from the game if you don't follow the rules.
 It's not my fault if that happens.**

 # Autohost for TETR.IO